wzmli/covid_delay/delay.md

 There are two types of delays (MLi: we have to use another term, it is too confusing) I want to talk about here, and I think the mechanisms are transferable.

+1. **capacity-delay**: There is a capacity to do YY, so there is a backlog/waitlist/queue.

-1. serious-delay: an individual will only do XX if they have to.
+2. **serious-delay**: an individual will only do XX if they have to.
 For example, an infected person will only get tested if they feel sick or meets all the testing criteria

-2. capacity-delay: There is a capacity to do YY, so there is a backlog.

 We have seen evidence of both mechanisms in COVID19 in two types of settings.